RizanPSTU/test_rafsan_flutter_project/README.md

 - [x] Clean architecture

 ## Extra
-- [x] dartz used for funtional programming
+- [x] dartz used for functional programming
 - [x] auto_route used for routing
 - [x] json_serializable for JSON serialization